 Why Visit Burra

 Burra was originally settled in the 1840s as a mining community when copper was found in the area.
 It was boomtime, with a huge deposit making up almost 90% of all the copper being mined in South Australia at the time and 5% of the copper worldwide.
 Burra is said to be one of the main reasons the struggling colony South Australia survived.
 Unfortunately, by 1877, the copper was running out and the mines closed down.
 They have been opened again twice since, but never got back to those early boom years.

-During those boom years Burra (often called “The Burra” back then) was the seventh largest town in Australia and had a population larger than either Perth or Brisbane, so that indicates how significant this settlement was.
+During those boom years Burra (often called “The Burra” back then) was the seventh largest town in the whole of Australia and had a population larger than either Perth or Brisbane, so that indicates how significant this settlement was.
 Now we have all of that Burra history preserved for visitors to the town to learn about this bygone era.

 While we spent only one full day exploring the town, there were a few sites that were closed and some more we missed.
 I would recommend a weekend here to allow a slower pace with some time to enjoy the shops and eateries in town too.

 Burra is a comfortable two hours drive north of Adelaide.
 It is located on the edge of the Clare Valley in the Bald Hill Ranges, one of the Northern most parts of the Mount Lofty Ranges.

 Driving is the most common way to get to Burra from Adelaide.
 There is little public transport in the region so having your own car to get around is a definite advantage.
 Of course this may not be practical if your visit is going to include a lot of wine tasting.

 Another option is to get a public bus.
 The service to Burra though is very limited, running only once a week.
 For more information, including timetables and fares, look at the Mid North service on YP Coaches website here.